bongiozzo/musica_mustdie/output/band_summoning.md

 # Summoning

+Majestic fantasy black metal

-Дискография
+## Дискография

-"Lugburz" 1995, Black Metal
+### "Lugburz" 1995, Black Metal

+1. Grey Heavens
+2. Beyond Bloodred Horizons
+3. Flight Of The Nazgul
+4. Where Winters Forever Cry
+5. Through The Walley Of The Frozen Kingdom
+6. Raising With The Battle-Orcs
+7. Master Of The Old Lure
+8. Between Light And Darkness
+9. The Eternal Lands Of Fire
+10.Dragons Of Time

+ Protector - Vocals, Guitars, Keyboards
+ Silenius - Bass, Vocals, Keyboards
+ Trifixion - Drums

+All Songs Written By SUMMONING
+Produced By SUMMONING
+Recorded & Mixed At Beowuls Studio

+(p)(c) 1995 NAPALM Records

-"Minas Morgul" 1995, Black Metal
+### "Minas Morgul" 1995, Black Metal

+1. Soul Wandering
+2. Lugburz
+3. The Passing Of The Grey Company
+4. Morthond
+5. Marching Homewards
+6. Orthane
+7. Ungolianth
+[8].Dagor Vragollach
+[9].Through The Forest Of Dol Guldur
+[10].The Legend Of The Master-Ring
+[11].Dor Daedeloth

+[8]-[11] На стороне B

+All Songs Written By SUMMONING.
+Produced & Mixed By Georg Hrauda & SUMMONING.
+Recorded & Mixed At Tonstudio, Hornix.

+Protector - Vocals, Guitars, Keyboards
+Silenius - Bass, Keyboards, Vocals

+(P)&(C) 1995 NAPALM Records

-"Dol Guldur" 1996, Black Metal
+### "Dol Guldur" 1996, Black Metal

+1. Angbands Schmieden
+2. Nightshade Forests
+3. Elfstone
+4. Khazad Dum
+5. Kor
+6. Wyrmvater Glaurung
+7. Unto A Long Glory
+8. Over Old Hills

+Recorded and Mixed at Tonstudio Hoernix by Georg Hrauda

+Morn
+Silenius
+Protector
+Rienna Fui

+(P)(C) 1997 NAPALM Records // NPR 024

-"Nightshade Forests" 1997, Black Metal
+### "Nightshade Forests" 1997, Black Metal

+1. Mirkwood  9:45
+2. Kortirion Among The Trees  8:51
+3. Flesh And Blood  7:55
+4. Habbanan Beneath The Stars  7:14

-"Stronghold" 1999, Black Metal
+### "Stronghold" 1999, Black Metal

+1. Rhыn  3:25
+2. Long Lost To Where No Pathway Goes  7:23
+3. The Glory Disappears  7:50
+4. Like Some Snow-white Marble Eyes  7:20
+5. Where Hope And Daylight Die  6:29
+6. The Rotting Horse On The Deadly Ground  8:26
+7. The Shadow Lies Frozen On The Hills  7:01
+8. The Loud Music Of The Sky  6:48
+9. A Distant Flame Before The Sun  9:43

+Produced and mixed by Protector and Silenius at Nachtschatten Studio

-"Let Mortal Heroes Sing Your Fame" 2001, Black Metal "Oath Bound" 2006, Black Metal
+### "Let Mortal Heroes Sing Your Fame" 2001, Black Metal

+A new power is rising
+South Away
+In Hollow Halls Beneath The Fells
+Our Foes Shall Fall
+The Mountain King`s Return
+Runes Of Power
+Ashen Gold
+Farewell

+Recorded and mixed at Nachtschattenstudio by Protector Bookletlayout by Silenius and Protector
+Central image is detail of artwork (c) Mark Harrison Samples taken from the British "Lord of the Rings" broadcast

+Protector: all guitars, keyboards, drum sounds, vocals on song 3,4,6,7
+Silenius: keyboards, vocals on song 2,5,8

+### "Oath Bound" 2006, Black Metal

+01. Bauglir
+02. Across the Streaming Tide
+03. Mirdautas Vras
+04. Might and Glory
+05. Beleriand
+06. Northward
+07. Menegroth
+08. Land of the Dead

-"Old Mornings Dawn" 2013, Black Metal
+### "Old Mornings Dawn" 2013, Black Metal

+1. Evernight	02:48
+2. Flammifer	07:07
+3. Old Mornings Dawn	09:29
+4. The White Tower	09:35
+5. Caradhras	09:32
+6. Of Pale White Morns and Darkened Eves	08:22
+7. The Wandering Fire	08:02
+8. Earthshine	09:32

 ## Отношения с другими группами